skypyproject/skypy/docs/configuration_files.rst

 Functions
 ^^^^^^^^^
-* `Call a function`: functions are defined as tuples where the first entry is the fully qualified function name tagged with and exclamation mark ``!`` and the second entry is either a list of positional arguments or a dictionary of keyword arguments.
+* `Function call`: functions are defined as tuples where the first entry is the fully qualified function name tagged with and exclamation mark ``!`` and the second entry is either a list of positional arguments or a dictionary of keyword arguments.

   For example, if you need to call the ``log10()`` and ``linspace()`` NumPy_ functions, then you define the following key-value pairs: